jessivarela/pa_4/report/README.md

 -->
 In this programming assignment we received data from 3 bilinguals and 2 native english speakers saying different words.
 I was able to segment each of the sounds, and fix the scripts to end up with 6 separate csv files that had each of the participants, f1, f2 and vot.

-Given that I hypothesize that there will be differences between both groups.
-Native English speakers will have longer VOT, bilinguals will have shorter VOT than the native English speakers.
+Given that, I hypothesize that there will be differences between both groups.
+P,t,k are voiceless stop consonants, and in English, the VOTs for these consonants are usually long lag VOTs.
+Native English speakers will have longer VOT, bilinguals will have shorter VOTs than the native English speakers.

 Prep
 ====